 You can upload videos the same way you upload your photos.
 From the homepage, Shutterstock Contributor, choose Upload content and then upload your video.
 Alternatively, Shutterstock encourages uploading via an FTPS.

 Contributor programs are nowhere as profitable as they used to be ten years ago or more.
+But the Shutterstock contributor program persists as the most profitable for most photographers.
 There are several reasons for that:

-- Stock photo agencies have slashed the earnings to the bare minimum.
+- Stock photo agencies have slashed their earnings to the bare minimum.

 - There’s A LOT of content already uploaded.